 Master Naturalist Explorers

-The Minnesota Master Naturalist Explorers program will pair current adult Minnesota Master Naturalist Volunteers with staff in existing after-school programs across the state of Minnesota.
-A goal of the Explorers Program is to offer fun, outdoor, science-based educational opportunities for 4th and 5th grade students to learn about the ecology and natural history of their schoolyard, neighborhood, nearby natural areas, and the entire state.
+The goal of the Explorers program is to offer fun, outdoor, science-based educational opportunities for 4th and 5th grade (we are flexible with grade levels and may include 3 - 6 grades) students to learn about the ecology and natural history of their schoolyard, neighborhood, nearby natural areas, and the entire state.

 The Explorers program is funded by a grant from the Minnesota Environment and Natural Resources Trust Fund.

-If you are interested in learning more about the Explorers Program please contact Darren Lochner at email@example.com or 612-626-2690.
+If you are interested in learning more about the Explorers Program please contact Britt Forsberg email@example.com or 612-626-2690.